camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 For more information about terms, refer to our [licensing and terms page](https://legal.camunda.com/licensing-and-other-legal-terms#c8-saas-trial-edition-and-free-tier-edition-terms).

-Although Play is compatible with cluster versions 8.5.1 and above, we fully support and recommend using versions 8.6.0 or higher.
+**Version compatibility:** Although Play is compatible with cluster versions 8.5.1 and above, Camunda fully supports and recommends using versions 8.6.0 or higher.

-Play currently doesn't support execution listeners.
+**Execution listeners:** Play does not currently support [execution listeners](/components/concepts/execution-listeners.md).
 As a workaround, you can skip the element using [modifications](#modify-a-process-instance).

 ### Camunda 8 SaaS